Heavy Metal Blood Test

 What is a heavy metal blood test?

-A test that measures levels of toxic metals in the blood.
+A laboratory test that measures the levels of certain heavy metals in the blood.

-Why is a heavy metal blood test performed?
+Why is a heavy metal blood test ordered?

 If you have any feedback, please get in touch.